Fullmeals.

 Step 6: Final Touches

 Once the pressure is released from the cooker, open the lid.
 Transfer the cooked mutton head curry to a separate pan.
-Add 0.5 cup of tamarind pulp to the curry and mix well.
-Simmer for to allow the flavors to meld.
+Add 0.5 cup of tamarind pulp to the curry and mix well. for to allow the flavors to meld.
 Garnish with the remaining 1/4 cup of fresh coriander leaves.
 Stir gently and serve hot.

 Pro Tips